your-ko/link-validator/README.md

 ```

 ### GitHub workflow
 This can be added as an independent workflow.
-Then the scan will be done for the whole repository on the push event,
+Then the scan will be performed for the whole repository on the push event,
 so you can always see the status of the documentation.

 ```yaml